Tura-Dagan

+Family

+He was the son of Apil-kin, and younger brother of Ili-Ishar.
+His sister Taram-Uram had married Shulgi of Ur.

 He had a son, who succeeded him, named Puzur-Ishtar.

+Attestations

 Inscriptions

 The Museum of the Ancient Orient has a statue of Tura-Dagan, but it is headless and the inscription is heavily damaged.
 Tura-Dagan is also known from various seals and dynastic lists.

 A statue of Puzur-Ishtar is known from the Royal Palace of Mari, now in the Museum of the Ancient Orient in Istanbul, with an inscription on the hem of the statue’s skirt mentioning his father Tura-Dagan.

 The inscription on the hem of the statue reads: